 1. What are Homestead Cattle?
 Homestead Cattle can be defined as gentle, hardy, efficient cattle with grassfed genetics, that do well with low input, on small acreage.
 Miniature Cattle are often the first breeds of homestead cattle considered for small acreages, but there are other breeds that also work well.

 2. What are Miniature Cattle?
 Miniature Cattle are small homestead cattle that range from one third to one half the size of standard breeds.
 The term Miniature Cattle does not refer to its breed -- it refers to its height; specifically, its Frame Score (FS) classification.
 There is no one single authority or definition, but in general, across the whole cattle industry, miniature cattle are those that measure from a frame score FS1 down to FS(-6) or "6-aught" or (FS000000).
 Some miniature registries only qualify cattle as miniature when cows measure up to 43 or 44 inches over the hip, at 36 months of age.
 Bulls of the same frame score will be a bit taller.
 Including FS1 (as done by the largest, longest established Lowline and miniature Hereford registries), miniatures are cows that reach up to 46" in height at maturity.
+Before you get too worried about the actual number, keep in mind, variations exist due to registry definitions, place of measurement, and local conditions such as solid footing, length of foot, hair coat, etc.

 3. Are Homestead & Miniature Cattle Just Frivolous Fads?
 Some, Yes.
-Most, NO. Although still relatively rare, the numbers and popularity of homestead & miniature cattle have been steadily on the rise for years.
+But most, NO. Although still relatively rare, the numbers and popularity of homestead & miniature cattle have been steadily on the rise for years.
 With the steady growth in small homesteads, that should not change in the foreseeable future.
 Small family farms and homesteads are likely to increase in numbers as long as more people elect to produce their own home-grown food to ensure their family's health, safety and self-sufficiency.

 4. What Should I Consider When Choosing a Breed?
 How do I decide what breed to buy?
 What traits should I compare?